What is Sclerotherapy?

 What Should I Expect After Sclerotherapy?

-- Immediately after the procedure, we will let your legs rest for 5 minutes prior to having you put on your compression hose.
+- Immediately after ultrasound guided injections, we will let your legs rest for 5 minutes prior to having you put on your compression hose.

-- It is important for you to wear your medical-grade compression hose for 2-3 days after the procedure.
+- It is important for you to wear your medical-grade compression hose for 5-7 days after ultrasound guided sclerotherapy.
 Compression hose help your circulation and serve to reduce swelling, reduce inflammation, reduce complications, and speed healing.

 - During this healing process walking and normal daily activities are strongly encouraged.